Sometimes, you do literally have to push forward against evil that pushes you.

 “Yes.
 You cannot trust them.
 Not yet.
 But perhaps they will learn the value of truth from us and they could change.
 And, perhaps we can learn something from them.
 It doesn’t mean we have to steal children, or spread disease as they do.”

 A silence grew between them.
 Many Paths held the old shaman’s hand.
 She could see that the Old One was drifting off to sleep so she held her hand and lay down beside her.
 Many Paths took deep calming breaths.
 She herself was not back to her full energy level so she let herself be lulled by the warm day into drowsiness.
 She listened to the sounds of her people at work outside.
 So many sick and unnecessarily so.
 It was hard to feel anything but contempt for the Z-Lotz who had brought them this disease.
 She wondered about Shadow Walker and Eagle Eyes.
 What if they never returned?
 Perhaps they had been killed or taken captive.
 Maybe it was a mistake to even go there.
-As she usually did when she worried about Shadow Walker, she began to fiddle with the Seventh Ring of Empathy.
+As she usually did when she worried about Shadow Walker, she began to fiddle with the Sixth Ring of Empathy — the one that she alone shared with Shadow Walker.
 She turned it this way and that.
 She put it on her finger and her eyelids grew heavy with sleep.

 She glanced over at She Who Saves Many Lives.
 She could see the many lines in her wrinkled visage.
 There was history there, Many Paths realized.
 And in her form was written, not just her personal history, but the history of the people.
 And in her form was written, not just the history of the Veritas, but the history of all people, for surely they all did form one small branch of the great Tree of Life.
 Many Paths contemplated this branch.
 Most of her friends were on this small branch — She Who Saves Many Lives, Shadow Walker, Tu-Swift, Eagle Eyes, Fleet of Foot.
 But every daisy, every oak, every butterfly, they were all on and constituted that great Tree of Life.